Tangiwai disaster: Aftermath

 After the incident, Cyril Ellis informed the train's guard, William Inglis, of what had happened.
 The two entered the sixth carriage—which was then still balanced precariously on the bridge's edge—in an attempt to save the passengers.
 While they were in the carriage, it tumbled off the bridge and Ellis and Inglis, with the assistance of the passenger John Holman, smashed a window and helped the passengers out of the first-class carriage.
-Out of the carriage's 24 occupants only one died, a 19-year-old girl who was trapped in her seat and drowned.
+Out of the carriage's 24 occupants only one died, a girl who was trapped in her seat and drowned.

 Shortly after the accident, rescue teams departed from Waiouru 5 mi east of Tangiwai.
 These included soldiers from Waiouru Army Camp, radio operators from Irirangi Naval Communications Station and workmen from the Waiouru Ministry of Works (MOW) camp.
 By midnight, the first survivors had been admitted into the Waiouru Camp Hospital, and by 4 a.m. the following day—Christmas morning—the first bodies had been transported to a makeshift mortuary at the camp.